-This downloadable character cheat sheet gives a list of questions for your to answer about your character.
+This downloadable character cheat sheet gives a list of questions for you to answer about your character.
 Fill out as many as you can.
-Import it directly into the notes section of your Novlr project to edit and develop for an easy reference as you write.
+Import it directly into the notes section of your Novlr project to edit and develop for easy reference as you write.

 Also included in the cheat sheet is The Proust Questionnaire — a set of questions answered by the French writer Marcel Proust as part of a parlour game of his day called a “confession album.”

 These questions are still used by interviewers to this day and can be a great way to really get to know your characters.
 After you’ve built out your character profile, answer these questions from the point of view of that character as a final step to make sure you’ve really connected with them.